James Currie (birding expert): Books and other media

 Currie consulted on and provided footage for the 2011 film The Big Year, a comedy about a bird-spotting competition, starring Steve Martin, Jack Black and Owen Wilson.
 In 2012, he produced a four-part series on the birds of Botswana for the Botswana Tourism Organization.
 He contributes to the American Birding Association’s blog.

 Currie produced a 24-part series of lectures about birding for the Teaching Company’s The Great Courses titled The National Geographic Guide to Birding in North America.

 In 2014, Currie published his memoir When Eagles Roar: The Amazing Journey of an African Wildlife Adventurer ISBN 0990766004.

-In 2016, Currie launched a Kickstarter campaign to film Last of the Big Tuskers, a documentary inspired by the death of Isilo, the largest tusker in the southern hemisphere.
+In 2016, Currie launched a Kickstarter campaign to film Last of the Big Tuskers, a documentary inspired by the death of Isilo, the largest tusker in the Southern Hemisphere.
 Currie traveled throughout South Africa and Kenya to film the largest elephants on earth and document what is being done to ensure their survival.
-The documentary will be released in 2018.
+The documentary was released in 2018.